mendezgabriel/cats-listing-demo-dotnet-core/README.md

 It uses dependency injection to resolve all dependencies.

-It reads the data from an externally available source and uses retry policies for resilience with [Polly](https://github.com/App-vNext/Polly)
+It asynchronously reads the data from an externally available source and uses retry policies for resilience with [Polly](https://github.com/App-vNext/Polly).

 1. Software dependencies
    - DotNetCore 3.1 SDK for building.